 Showing capacity in the timeline

-As already mentioned, you can show the overall capacity of the teams in the timeline.
-This can help you visualize how team-specific work is distributed across multiple sprints or iterations, and ultimately determine if too much work has been scheduled for a sprint or iteration.
+Showing the overall capacity of your teams in the timeline helps you visualize how team-specific work is distributed across multiple sprints or iterations.
+It also helps you determine if too much work has been scheduled for a sprint or iteration.

-In the above example, clicking the capacity bar of a sprint will display the capacity details which may include:
+Clicking the capacity bar of a sprint will display the following:

-- The percentage of issues that have been completed
+- percentage of issues that have been completed (if sprint is active)

-- The number of unestimated issues in the sprint
+- number of unestimated issues in the sprint

 Understanding capacity details in Scrum and Kanban